-According to a 2020 report from the National Center for Drug Abuse Statistics, 31.9 million Americans aged 12 years and older are current illegal drug users (used within the last 30 days), and 53 million people 12 and older — nearly 1 in 5 individuals — have used illegal drugs or misused prescription drugs within the past year.
+Data on illicit drug use paints a particularly dire picture of addiction.
+According to a 2020 report from the National Center for Drug Abuse Statistics, 37.3 million Americans aged 12 years and older are current illegal drug users (used within the last 30 days), and 59.2 million people 12 and older — more than 1 in 5 individuals in that age range — have used illegal drugs or misused prescription drugs within the past year.
 The report also states that roughly 700,000 individuals have died from drug overdoses since 2000.
-These statistics reinforce the fact that substance abuse is a critical issue that must be addressed.

 The road to recovery from addiction can be difficult.
 It often requires guidance and support, which is why addiction counselors can play such a vital role in helping people cope with addiction concerns and live happier, healthier lives.
-These professionals use their analytical and interpersonal skills to guide people toward recovery on their own terms and timeline.
+These professionals use the knowledge and skills gained to guide people toward recovery on their own terms and timeline.
+For those interested in using counseling to make a life-changing impact, learning how to become an addiction counselor can be the first step on their career path.

 Addiction counselors evaluate their patients to explore the root causes of their addictions and help them identify the feelings surrounding these causes and the triggers that facilitate their addictive behaviors.
-They then assist these patients in developing coping skills that will allow them to work through their feelings in a healthy manner and avoid triggers.
+They then assist these patients in developing positive behaviors and skills that will allow them to cope with situations in a healthy manner that avoids triggers.
 They also help people with addiction develop long-term strategies to avoid problematic behaviors.

+While the tasks and responsibilities listed in the typical addiction counselor job description focus on helping clients move toward recovery, there’s no single method to achieve that goal.
 Addiction counselors deploy different types of therapeutic strategies in their treatment, based on the individual patient’s needs.
-Some strategies include:
+Common strategies include:

 - Cognitive Behavioral Therapy (CBT): Examines the correlation between an individual’s thoughts and behaviors to identify the triggers behind addictive behavior

-- Meditation: Uses deep relaxation techniques to control stress responses to triggers that may induce addictive behaviors
+- Mindfulness Therapy: Teaches individuals to pay attention to what’s happening in the present moment, internally and externally, to control stress responses to triggers that may induce addictive behaviors

 Addiction counselors may work one on one with individuals, couples or families, or in groups.
 Couples and family therapy involve helping reestablish connections damaged in the course of a patient’s addiction, such as disruptions in the family dynamic or in the patient’s professional life.
 In group therapy, counselors meet with multiple patients with common concerns to help them gain new insights by sharing and exchanging stories with others.